guygunaratne/guygunaratne.github.io/_posts/2015-03-02-weirdness.md

 ---
 layout: post
-title: "On Embracing Your Weirdness"
+title: "On Embracing Your Wierdness"
 excerpt: "What can you bring to the table that no-one else can?"
-tags: [startup, courage]
+tags: [code, blogging]
 comments: true
 ---